Pediatric Conditions

 Pediatric Occupational Therapy helps a child reach goals and developmental milestones that improve their daily life.
 It focuses on how your child moves plays and communicates with the world around them.
 A healthcare provider may recommend occupational therapy after an injury or if your child has a neurological condition.
 Paediatric occupational therapy is to increase children’s’ participation and engagement in daily activities.
 There are many different kinds of intervention strategies, to help families and therapists make informed decisions about the best possible care for children with impairments.

-Speech Therapy Chennai
+Best Speech Therapy & Occupational Therapy Center in Chennai

 Pediatric Occupational Therapy